lululxvi/deepxde/docs/demos/burgers_rar.rst

         err = np.mean(err_eq)
         print("Mean residual: %.3e" % (err))

-Next, we find the points where the residual is greatest.
-We add these new points for training PDE the loss.
-Furthermore, we check whether the network converges using a callback function.
-If there is improvement in the model's accuracy, we continue to train the model.
+Next, we find the points where the residual is greatest and add these new points for training PDE loss.
+Furthermore, we define a callback function to check whether the network converges.
+If there is significant improvement in the model's accuracy, we continue to train the model.

 .. code-block:: python